llorz/SGA18_orientation_BCICP_dataset/README.md

 # Datasets
-Here are the datasets tested in the paper "Continuous and Orientation-preserving Correspondence via Functinal Maps" by Jing Ren, Adrien Poulenard, Peter Wonka and Maks Ovsjanikov.
+Here are the datasets tested in the paper "Continuous and Orientation-preserving Correspondence via Functional Maps" by Jing Ren, Adrien Poulenard, Peter Wonka and Maks Ovsjanikov.

 Original Datasets can be found at:
 - FAUST: http://faust.is.tue.mpg.de/